beancount/fava/src/fava/help/options.md

 of the matching options before the entry date.
 If the entry is a Transaction and no `insert-entry` option matches the account of the last posting the account of the second to last posting and so on will be tried.
-If no `insert-entry` option matches or none is given, the entry will be inserted at the end of the main file.
+If no `insert-entry` option matches or none is given, the entry will be inserted at the end of the default file.

 ---